 How To Fix If Steam Deck Format SD Card Greyed Out

-With a $400 price tag, Steam Deck is as functional as it is aesthetically pleasing.
-Despite its small size, the black plastic portable gadget is packed with supercomputer-like processing power and a touchscreen.
-This device looks like a Nintendo Switch mated with a gaming computer.
+The Steam Deck, priced at $400, is not only stylish but also functional.
+Despite its small size, this portable gadget is packed with supercomputer-like processing power and a touchscreen.
+It looks like a cross between a Nintendo Switch and a gaming computer.

 How To Fix If Steam Deck Format SD Card Greyed Out